BioRat1/ReBomb/README.md

 # ReBomb

+NO LONGER WORKS, WILL BE MAKING ANOTHER ONE SOON.
+IF ANYONE WANTS TO IMPROVE THIS ONE, BE MY GUEST.

 TikTok Mass Report Bot

 Kinda my first "big" program so it may be buggy, but when it works, it works good.